TharPauk/PhotosBox/README.md

 # PhotosBox
- **PhotosBox** is a project for users to store their photos both locally or in cloud server.
+ **PhotosBox** is an app for users to store their photos both locally or in cloud server.

 # Features
 - Import photos from users' photo library and store  in the app